NovaHorizonsDev/MonteCarloRProject/README.md

-Teh goal of this project is to be familiar with R programming MonteCarlo Technques to apply to various fields including fiance, risk management, and data analytics.
+The goal of this project is to be familiar with R programming and Monte Carlo Techniques to apply to various fields, including finance, risk management, and data analytics.